aliclark/the_wooden_sword/Evolved Existence Programming.md

 - The Buddha - Feelings and suffering
 - Darwin and Wallace - Scientific Evolutionary theory
 - William James - consciousness as an evolved trait for survival
-- Thomas Nagel - argues that explanation would involve the metaphysical, not purely physical
+- Thomas Nagel - argues that explanation would involve the metaphysical, not purely physical.
+This theory fulfils that criteria by inter-weaving the metaphysical with the physical
 - Please contact me by Discussions (link above), Issues or Pull Request